This is The Cultural Schoolbag

 Artists and performers in The Cultural Schoolbag are paid in accordance with the industry standard and the copyright owner rights are protected in line with the Copyright Act.
 A framework agreement has also been signed between the Norwegian Association of Local and Regional Authorities (KS) and the Norwegian Musicians’ Union (MFO).
 Paid artists and performers who work for The Cultural Schoolbag are to be paid in accordance with this agreement.

-TCS goals and principles
+TCS Governing principles